 The Coral Mountain resort — including a 14-acre Surf Pool — is on its way to the California desert

-California’s Palm Desert is about to become a full-blown surf destination.
+California’s Coachella Valley is about to become a full-blown surf destination.

-Already, the crew at the Palm Springs Surf Club is riding waves in their test facility and fine tuning the SURFLOCH tech for a 2021 opening.
+Already, the crew at the Palm Springs Surf Club is riding waves in their test facility and fine-tuning the SURFLOCH tech for a 2021 opening.
 The DSRT Surf project (powered by the proven Wavegarden Cove technology and backed by retired CT stars Josh Kerr and the Hobgood brothers) is also being developed nearby.
-And just yesterday, it was officially announced that a third surf pool is joining the Palm Springs party — the Coral Mountain Resort, using Kelly Slater Wave Co’s tech.
+And just yesterday, it was officially announced that a third surf pool is joining the party — the Coral Mountain Resort, using Kelly Slater Wave Co’s tech.

 In a post on the CCY architects webpage (alongside a bunch of artist renderings), Coral Mountain is described as “a world-class, first-of-its-kind resort and next-generation recreational experience anchored by the Kelly Slater Wave Company’s 14-acre Wave Basin.
-The project site sits at the base of Coral Mountain in the Coachella Valley, a distinctive land formation named for the visibly fossilized remnants of a prehistoric reef.
+The project site sits at the base of Coral Mountain in La Quinta, CA, a distinctive land formation named for the visibly fossilized remnants of a prehistoric reef.
 As if meant to be, The Wave at Coral Mountain will bring the best man-made waves in the world to a dramatic desert background where the defining characteristic used to be the ocean itself.”

 It goes on to announce that, alongside The Wave (the name Coral Mountain is giving their surf pool), the development will also feature a 96,000 square foot hotel, surf shop and retail space, a club and spa, etc.